 The Gallery Bar is spectactular with the the adjoining balcony overlooking the 18th green and Merrow Downs.
 It is one of the best post round venues in the County.

-Both the Bar & Kitchen are open 7 days a week with the Bar opening at 09.30am and the Kitchen at 10.00am.
+Both the Bar & Kitchen are open 7 days a week with the Bar and Kitchen openng at 09.30am.